The inferior man conquers others, the superior man conquers himself.

 Neatness is also conducive to mindfulness, another key habit.
 I tend to concentrate so intensely on whatever project I’m working on that I shut out everything else and stop noticing where I’m putting things or what I’m doing with my body.
 This results in a lot of wasted time looking for tools, in addition to physical issues from holding uncomfortable positions for too long.

 I’m always reminded of an old, master craftsman who did some work on our house.
 He moved at a steady, unhurried pace and everything was returned immediately to the proper place in his toolbox.
 At first I worried he was moving so slow that it would cost me a bundle at his hourly wage.
-But he accomplished way more in less time than someone like me, who rushes about, scattering tools and wasting energy in unnecessary motion.
+But he accomplished way more in less time than someone who rushes about, scattering tools and wasting energy in unnecessary motion.

 In the I Ching, the ancient Taoist book of wisdom and divination, the Hexagram that comes closest to self-discipline (other than the constant exhortation to “persevere”) is Limitation.
 The hexagram’s three lower lines, or trigram, symbolize a lake, while the upper trigram represents water.

-A lake occupies a limited space and if more water flows into it, it overflows.
+A lake occupies a limited space and if more water flows in, it overflows.
 Thus it shows the necessity of setting limits, which is seen as the backbone of virtue and correct conduct.
 To voluntarily impose limits on one’s activities and desires is analogous to the Taoist ideal of moderation and the “golden mean” between extremes such as overindulgence and severe self-denial.

 The I Ching cautions that “galling limitation” must not be persevered in.
 If we go to far in imposing limitations on our own nature, that would be injurious.
 Limits must be set even on limitation.

-This is a highly refined form of self discipline — one which I find difficult.
+This is a highly refined form of self discipline — which can be surprisingly difficult.
 It’s often easier to give up a pleasurable habit entirely than it is to be moderate with it.
 If something is enjoyable it’s natural to feel that more of it would be even better.
-Most of my “addictions” such as a glass of wine with dinner, a couple squares of dark chocolate after breakfast and even the occasional hit of marijuana, are harmless and even beneficial — in moderation.
+Most of my own “addictions” such as a glass of wine with dinner, a couple squares of dark chocolate after breakfast and even the occasional hit of marijuana, are harmless and even beneficial — in moderation.
 But if they are consumed in unlimited quantities the effects cease to be pleasant and can turn negative.
 Almost everything, sleep, work, and especially food, is enjoyable and beneficial when limited but harmful when carried too far.

 The lower (inner) trigram, lake, in the hexagram of limitation also represents “joy” and the upper (outer) trigram, water, symbolizes “danger.”
-For someone like me, whose given to extremes, to be able to enjoy pleasurable habits while still being mindful of the dangers in overdoing them, requires continuous mindfulness.
+For someone given to extremes, to be able to enjoy pleasurable habits while still being mindful of the dangers in overdoing them, requires continuous mindfulness.
 Fortunately, even moderation can become habitual if persevered in long enough.